demarcod1/librarianz-scripts/README.md

 </details>

 ## Redvest Script
-This script will create a folder containing the parts and audio/video files for a set of songs that are to be rehearsed in redvest.
+This script creates a folder containing the parts and audio/video files for a set of songs that are to be rehearsed in redvest.
 This was designed for the virtual format, but may prove useful later on.

 <details>
    <summary>Show/Hide Details</summary>